Zhuo Zhang 张倬

 Oops, your browser doesn't support this application.

-🎯 I'm actively looking for self-motivated students with a strong background in systems or program analysis to join my research group at Columbia CS.
+🎯 I'm actively looking for self-motivated students with a strong background in AI or program analysis to join my research group at Columbia CS.
 Additional experience in the following areas will be considered a strong plus:

 • Agentic system development at scale